 Housing Selection

 Housing selection is the process that allows current students to choose their housing assignment and roommates for the upcoming year.
 During the spring semester, the Residence Life and First Year Experience staff coordinates housing selection.
 Students must participate in housing selection to be eligible for a housing assignment for the next academic year.
 Residence Life and First Year Experience attempts to make this process fair and equitable for all involved.
 If a returning student fails to meet all deadlines in housing selection, the student may lose the opportunity to sign up for on-campus housing or will be assigned only after all new student applications have been processed.
-Students on a hold with Business Office may not be able to select during the main housing selection process until their hold has been cleared.
+Students on a hold with the Business Office may not be able to select during the main housing selection process until their hold has been cleared.

 Improper Residence Entrance/Exit